(Translate this site)

 The beginning of one ugly relationship

-Once upon a time I accidentally aroused the ire of one of my hometown's most infamous bad guys.
+Once upon a time, I accidentally aroused the ire of one of my Tennessee hometown's most infamous bad guys.

-And that's saying a lot, since there were quite a few well-known bad guys from my neck of the woods.
+And that's saying a lot, since there were quite a few well-known bad guys from my neck of the woods back then.

-And no, I never did find out exactly who or what had scared them so about our Tennessee origins.
+(And no; I never did find out who or what had scared them so about our home county.
+But it sure wasn't Steve or me: we never did anything but treat them kindly, while they were around.)

-My own involvement in this particular mis-adventure seemed to have started when my friend Ben and I stopped by to see this major bad guy in person.
+My own involvement in this particular misadventure seemed to have started when my friend Ben and I went to see this major bad guy in person.
 Though my friend knew something of the guy's 'bad news' status, and tried mightily to impress it upon me before we met him, to me the guy was just the owner of a wrecked Camaro my friend was hoping to purchase parts from.

-Fortunately we were in Ben's 1967 Camaro he was fixing up, and not Shadowfast.
+Fortunately we made this visit in Ben's 1967 Camaro he was fixing up at the time, and not Shadowfast.

 This happened only around a month or two before my final run in Shadow.
 And sort of helped prepare me for that, I guess.
-I was off both V.I.P. convoy duty and training for a whole month.
-So I'd looked up an old friend and was accompanying him on this parts run.
+I was off both V.I.P. convoy duty and training for a few weeks.
+So I'd looked up my old friend, and was accompanying him on this parts run.

-The wrecked Camaro had been a famous local fast car before the crack up, not only according to my friend but other sources as well.
-So I was actually much more familiar with the car's reputation than that of its driver.
+The ruined Camaro had been a famous local fast car before the crack up, not only according to my friend, but other sources as well.
+So I was actually much more familiar with the car's reputation, than that of its driver.

-To me the best stories were about his wrecked Camaro.
+To me the best stories were about Grooms' wrecked Camaro.

 But his new Trans Am caught my eye now.
 After a most unsatisfying talk between Ben and Roddy regarding Camaro parts (my friend didn't get any), we all gravitated to the subject of the new Trans Am.

 I thought it looked terrific, and loved many aspects of the car.
-Unfortunately I knew I couldn't afford a new car, period.
-Plus, even if I could, I'd likely get killed in it.
-For my present lifestyle demanded the tough and gritty Shadowfast.
-A less substantial, more showy car would only deliver me to my grave.
+Of course, I knew I couldn't afford something like it.
+Plus, even if I could have, I'd likely have only gotten killed in it.
+For my lifestyle of the time pretty much demanded the tough and gritty Shadowfast: a less substantial, more showy car, would only have delivered me to my grave.

-Of course, if I changed my way of living, things might be different...but that decision was not entirely mine to make.
+If and when I changed my way of living, things might be different...but that decision didn't seem entirely mine to make.

-Yeah, I already had the best damn car around, and well knew it.
+Yeah, I already had the best damn car around, and kind of knew it.
 But those Trans Ams were just so gorgeous...

-I mentally drooled at the power the 455 Super Duty might possess, and longed to test drive the car.
-But surely that was out of the question.
+I mentally drooled over the power the 455 Super Duty might possess, and longed to test drive the car; but surely that was out of the question.

 Imagine my surprise when Roddy asked if we wanted to take her for a spin!

 My friend Ben took the wheel for the departure leg, and me for the return.
-My friend was much more conservative than I, plus maybe a bit intimidated by Roddy.
-So his drive resembled that of a trek to a church picnic.
+My friend was much more conservative than I in general; plus maybe a bit intimidated by Roddy.
+So his drive resembled that of a trek to a church picnic-- by someone three times his age.
+Or at least that was my own impression at the time.

 No, I didn't hot rod the car either at first, simply due to it belonging to someone else.
-But after I asked and got Roddy's permission I felt it OK to try a few things.
+But after I asked and got Roddy's permission, I felt it okay to try a few things.

-The surprised disappointment began from the first moment I put it into gear.
-I then realized that maybe my friend had been pushing the car harder than I thought.
+My surprising disappointment began from the first moment I put it into gear.
+I realized then that maybe my friend had been pushing the car harder than I thought.

 The Trans Am was an automatic, as Roddy said his wife had insisted upon it.
 That was one of his beefs with the car.
 His Camaro had been a four speed.